 Married to a U.S. citizen and living abroad?
 In this guide you will the list of all required immigration forms, the application steps and processing time for a spouse seeking a green card.

-The total processing time for obtaining a marriage based green card when one spouse is a U.S. citizen and the other is a foreign national seeking a green card, living abroad, ranges from 11-17 months:
+The total processing time for obtaining a marriage based green card when one spouse is a U.S. citizen and the other is a foreign national seeking a green card, living abroad, ranges from 12 to 18 months:

-- NVC application, to apply for green card: 3-5 months
+- NVC application, to apply for green card: 2 weeks to 3 months

 - Visa interview and green card approval: 1-2 months

 In this guide, we will help you understand the processing time of a marriage based green card for a spouse of a U.S. citizen, living outside the U.S.

 We have created a detailed guide, discussing the total processing time you can expect when filing a marriage based green card.
 You can check it out here.

 |Step 1.
 USCIS processing of Form I-130||12 months|